SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/security_configuration.md

 * `javasecurity`: if you want to customize the Java Security Engine
 * `phpsecurity`: if you want to customize the PHP Security Engine
 * `roslyn.sonaranalyzer.security.cs`: if you want to customize the C# Security Engine
+* `pythonsecurity`: if you want to customize the Python Security Engine

 The `RuleKey` value can be one of the following:
 * For Java